Autism and Visual Impairment

 Understanding the Overlap

 • Sensory Processing Differences: Both ASD and visual impairment can affect sensory processing, leading to difficulties with sight, sound, touch, taste, and smell.
-This can impact how individuals with both conditions perceive and interact with the world around them.

 • Communication Challenges: Individuals with ASD may have difficulties with communication, which can be further compounded by visual impairment.
-This can make it challenging to express needs, understand information, and engage in social interactions.

 • Educational Needs: Students with both ASD and visual impairment may require specialized educational support, including adapted curriculum, assistive technology, and individualized instruction.

 • Social and Emotional Well-being: The combination of ASD and visual impairment can impact social and emotional well-being.
-Individuals may face additional challenges in forming friendships, building relationships, and managing emotions.

 Specialized Support